 It's safe to say that songs bring back memories.
 In fact there's nothing in the world, perhaps besides photos and videos, that can transport you to memory lane more swiftly than a song.
 In modern times, we've come to use pieces of music to mark special memories.
-For instance, when couples first begin dating, they may assign a song to each other that symbolizes feelings that their own words can't describe.
+For instance, when couples first begin dating, they may assign a song to their relationship that symbolizes feelings that their own words can't describe.

 The Memories song was written and sung by Maroon 5 lead singer Adam Levine.
-The song is dedicated to the band's longtime friend and manager, who passed way from health issues.
+The song is dedicated to the band's longtime friend and manager, after he passed way from health issues.
 The song and music video are filled with authentic emotions about reminiscing and learning to let go of loved ones who have passed on.
 This touching tribute will surely make you appreciate your loved ones more.

 A modern-day classic, this song by Green Day is widely used in TV shows and films, especially during emotional scenes.
 That's because the song's melody and lyrics perfectly capture the feeling of nostalgia and cherishing memories with loved ones.

 This song broke records on the Billboard charts and won a BMI award.
-Two of the hottest musicians of the 90s, Mariah Carey and the group Boyz II Men, teamed up for an emotional and beautiful song dedicated to the memory of loved ones they'd lost.
+Two of the hottest music artists of the 90s, Mariah Carey and the group Boyz II Men, teamed up for an emotional and beautiful song dedicated to the memory of loved ones they'd lost.
 This classic song about honoring the memories of others is timeless.

 This great ballad-type song captured both the music charts and the hearts of millions when it came out.
 Singer and songwriter Richard Marx pleads that we should hold on to our memories in this song, which evokes nostalgic moments with loved ones and lovers.
 The night might signify the ending to a day together, but there is always the morning, which symbolizes the "new page" to write new memories upon.